rrakhmanto/stop-start/README.md

     * `tableName`: the DynamoDB table name to use, the function will set up a table if one does not exist
     * `region`: the region that the function is to target, if more than one region is needed then a function per region will need to be deployed

-### IMPORTANT - the first operation type to be perfomred in an environment needs to be a stop operation, this ensures that the database records all sizing information prior to making modifications to the ASGs.
+#### IMPORTANT - the first operation type to be perfomred in an environment needs to be a stop operation, this ensures that the database records all sizing information prior to making modifications to the ASGs.
+Do not attempt to perform a start operation first.

 Deploy the events (final step):